govpf/openfisca-pf/README.md

 OpenFisca will install two python scripts to test and serve the API.
 So make sure that python scripts are in your path.
 This should be the case by default on `Linux` and `macOS`.
-On windows add `%USERPROFILE%\AppData\Roaming\Python\Python310\Scripts` to you `PATH`.
+On Windows add `%USERPROFILE%\AppData\Roaming\Python\Python310\Scripts` to you `PATH`.

 ### 1.2.
 Installing and Patching OpenFisca Core

 #### Update pip

-Make sure PIP is up-to-date
+Make sure PIP is up to date
 ```bash
 python3 -m pip install --upgrade pip
 ```

 #### Install Openfisca Core.

-Pip install the openfisca core version 43.5.0 with the flask web api.
+Pip installs the openfisca core version 43.5.0 with the flask web api.
 This will install the python package, and add the two scripts we mentioned above to the python scripts directory.
 ```bash
 pip3 install openfisca-core[web-api]==43.5.0